 The CK and the /CK are the master clock inputs.
 All inputs except DMs, DQSs and DQs are referred to the cross point of the CK rising edge and the /CK falling edge.
-When in a read operation, DQSs and DQs are referred to the cross point of the CK and the /CK.
-When in a write operation, DMs and DQs are referred to the cross point of the DQS and the $V{DDQ}/2$ level.
-DQSs for write operation are referred to the cross point of the CK and the /CK.
+For read and write latency, DQS are referred to the cross point of CK and the /CK.
+When in a write operation, DMs and DQs are referred to the cross point of the DQS and the VDDQ/2 level.
 The other input signals are referred at CK rising edge.